 Eocene Patagonian Paleofloras, Argentina

-I am joining the Patagonian Fossil Floras project led by my advisor at Penn State, Peter Wilf.
-I am most interested in looking at floras through Eocene and Oligocene time as they relate to Gondwonan break up and South America's isolation and climate change with the EECO.
+I am a part of the Patagonian Fossil Floras project led by my advisor at Penn State, Peter Wilf.
+I am most interested in looking at floras through Eocene and Oligocene time as they relate to Gondwanan break up and South America's isolation and the early Eocene climatic optimum.
 My master's project focuses on Eocene Araucaria fossils from Argentina, and was recently published (May 2020) in the American Journal of Botany!
 More on that, here!

 GIS Geostatistical Modelling of the K-Pg Boundary in the Williston Basin, USA

 While at DMNS I pioneered a new method for using GIS to make a predictive model of the Cretaceous-Paleogene boundary for curator Tyler Lyson and collaborators to use in paleoecology studies.
-I am writing the paper up now for this project and also did a talk at GSA fall 2016 on this work.
+I am writing the paper up now for this project and also did a talk at the GSA annual meeting in 2016 on this work.

 During our summer 2016 field season LiveSci, (Howard Hughes Medical Institute), did an awesome project- "Valley of the Last Dinosaurs" - to follow our research and made some awesome content, en español también!